Get all your eneloop questions answered below.

-Every battery that is stored away (or not being used in a device without parasitic drain) loses their charge.
-This is referred to as Self discharge.
-Eneloop batteries use high quality materials that will decrease this rate of discharge to a minimum.
+Every battery that is stored away (or not being used in a device without parasitic drain) loses its charge.
+This is referred to as Self Discharge.
+Eneloop batteries use high quality materials and an improved manufacturing design that will decrease this rate of discharge to a minimum.
 The result is that they lose their charge much slower than a traditional NiMH battery.

 There is no difference.
 1900mAh is the Minimum capacity of a standard model, while 2000 mAh is the Typical capacity.
-In Japan they stopped showing Typical capacity on their packages since about 2013.
+In Japan Panasonic stopped showing Typical capacity on their packages since approximately 2013.
 I believe the Typical capacity is still shown on some packages in the US.
 Correct me if I'm wrong.

 Do eneloops suffer from memory effect?